-As of July 31, 2021, the District owes approximately \$3,948,250 to developers for completed projects.
-The initial cost of the completed project and related liability is estimated based on actual construction costs plus 10-15% for engineering and other fees and is recorded on the District's financial statements
+As of July 31, 2022, the District owes approximately \$6,095,071 to developers for completed projects and operating advances.
+The initial cost of the completed project and related liability is estimated based on actual construction costs plus 10-15% for engineering and other fees and is recorded on the District's financial statements upon completion of construction.
+The District intends to reimburse the developer from proceeds of future bond issues or other lawfully available funds.
+The estimated cost of amounts owed to the developer is trued up when the developer is reimbursed.